Carmel Berkson

-Carmel Berkson (born 1924) is an American sculptor known for her documentation and books on Indian art, aesthetics and architecture.
+Carmel Berkson (born November 8, 1924) is an American sculptor known for her documentation and books on Indian art, aesthetics and architecture.
 She was conferred the Padma Shri by the Government of India in 2010.

 Early life and education

-Berkson was born in New York in 1924.
+Berkson was born in New York City on November 8, 1924.
 She majored in history at the Duke University and after graduation, studied sculpture at the Columbia University under Milton Hebald.
 She is married to Martin Fleisher a batchmate of hers from Duke.

 Work in India

 By the time she first visited India in 1970 Berkson had been a practising sculptor for 22 years.
 That trip, during which she visited Elephanta, Ellora and Mahabalipuram, was a transformative one for her.
 Berkson soon gave up her career as a sculptor and began to tour India to study its important architectural and cultural sites.
 In 1977 she moved her main residence to Mumbai in India to continue with her research into the philosophy, mythology and artistic developments in Indian sculpture.